Inducing Phase Transition in Viral Condensates. A Novel Antiviral Strategy

 Sara Cherry is a Professor in the Department of Pathology and Laboratory Medicine at the University of Pennsylvania, Scientific Director of the High-throughput Screening Core and Director of the Chemogenomic Discovery Program in the School of Medicine.
 She obtained her BS with Dr. Peter Schultz at Berkeley, her PhD with Dr. David Baltimore at MIT and her postdoctoral fellowship with Dr. Norbert Perrimon.
 Upon starting her laboratory at Penn she has applied High-throughput Screening technology to discover mechanisms by which emerging viral pathogens hijack cellular machinery while evading defenses.
 She has identified innate immune mechanisms and cellular interactions between viruses and cells comparing and contrasting viral families.
 More recently, she has uncovered new insights into the interplay between metabolic regulation, the microbiota and immune defense.
 Given the recent pandemic, her laboratory has now applied her screening platform to study the emerging coronavirus, SARS-CoV-2 identifying new antivirals active in the respiratory tract.

-Advances in the development of HBV core inhibitors for the treatment of Chronic Hepatitis B
+Discovery and Development of HBV Core Inhibitors for the Treatment of Chronic Hepatitis B Infection

 William Delaney, PhD joined Assembly Bio as Chief Scientific Officer in 2020.
 Prior to joining Assembly, he held positions of increasing responsibility over a 20-year period at Gilead Sciences, serving most recently as an Executive Director in the Biology department.
 While at Gilead, he led the Viral Hepatitis & Herpes Discovery Biology Group, served as the Research Therapeutic Area Head for HBV, and contributed to the development of several marketed products, including Hepsera®, Viread®, and Vemlidy® for HBV and Sovaldi®, Harvoni®, Epclusa®, and Vosevi® for HCV.
 He earned a BS in Biotechnology from the University of Delaware and a PhD in Cell and Molecular Biology from the Penn State College of Medicine.
 In addition, he completed a Postdoctoral Fellowship at the Victorian Infectious Diseases Reference Laboratory (VIDRL), Department of Research & Molecular Development.